airbus/discrete-optimization/docs/source/howto_new_problem_implementation/tutorial_new_solver_mathopt.md

         )
         self.set_model_objective(total_value, minimize=False)
 ```
-then inherit it with `OrtoolsMathOptMilpSolver` or `GurobiMilpSolver` to generate a mathopt or gurobi knapsack solver.
+then inherit it with `OrtoolsMathOptMilpSolver` or `GurobiMilpSolver` to generate a MathOpt or Gurobi knapsack solver.

-This is how it is done in the d-o implementation of knapsack milp solver.
+This is how it is done in the d-o implementation of knapsack MILP solver.
 See {py:obj}`discrete_optimization.knapsack.solvers.lp` for more details.

 :::